aristotelesbr/lennarb/readme.md

 This table ranks the routers by the number of requests they can process per second.
 Higher numbers indicate better performance.

-Plese see [Performance](https://aristotelesbr.github.io/lennarb/guides/performance/index.html) for more information.
+Please see [Performance](https://aristotelesbr.github.io/lennarb/guides/performance/index.html) for more information.

 ## Usage